matype/atcss/readme.markdown

 In this case, the good behavior is expanding declarations in the base rule to inheritance destination rules.

-ACSS provides the interface to inherit other rules, `@use`.
+AtCSS provides the interface to inherit other rules, `@use`.
-And, ACSS processor automatically choose the most appropriate method to inherit.
+And, AtCSS processor automatically choose the most appropriate method to inherit.

 `input.css`:
 ```css